GoodforGod/DummyMapper/README.md

 ### Json

+Plugin uses [DummyMaker library](https://github.com/GoodforGod/dummymaker) for producing Java Classes and then converting them in JSON format.

 Allow mapping Java class as JSON example with fields filled with random values as if class example was serialized to JSON format.
 - <kbd>Mapping options..</kbd> > <kbd>Map as JSON</kbd>